The Galvin property under the Ultrapower Axiom: Introduction

-Isbell \cite{Isbell65} constructed (from ZFC) ultrafilters on $\omega$ which are non-Galvin.
-The first construction of non-Galvin ultrafilters over measurable cardinals is due to Garti, Shelah, and Benhamou \cite{bgs}, which used Kurepa tree to prevent a certain ultrafilter from having the Galvin property.
-This connection between Kurepa trees and the Galvin property is further explored in this paper, where we define (Definition \ref{Definition: Diamond-Thin}) a diamond-like principle $\Diamond^*_{\text{thin}}(W)$, and a tree variant (Definition \ref{Definition: W-Kurepa}) of it that ensures that an ultrafilter is non-Galvin (Lemma \ref{Lemma: Thin implies non-Galvin}).
+Working in ZFC (with no additional set theoretic hypotheses), Isbell \cite{Isbell65} constructed ultrafilters on $\omega$ which are non-Galvin, this construction was accomplished independently by Juh\'{a}sz \cite{Juhasz67}.
+The first construction of non-Galvin ultrafilters over measurable cardinals is due to Garti, Shelah, and Benhamou \cite{bgs}, using the existence of Kurepa trees to prevent a certain ultrafilter from having the Galvin property.
+This connection between Kurepa trees and the Galvin property is further explored in this paper, where we define (Definition \ref{Definition: Diamond-Thin}) a diamond-like principle $\Diamond^*_{\text{thin}}(W)$, and a slight weakening (Definition \ref{Definition: W-Kurepa}) of it that ensures that an ultrafilter is non-Galvin (Lemma \ref{Lemma: Thin implies non-Galvin}).

 In \cite{TomNatasha}, Isbell's construction together with other features from \cite{SatInCan} enabled the construction of a non-Galvin ultrafilter over a $\kappa$-compact cardinal.
-Here we improve this initial large cardinal, isolate the notion of a \textit{non-Galvin cardinal} (Definition \ref{Definition: non-Galvin cardinal}), and prove the following: \begin{mtheorem} Suppose that $\kappa$ is a non-Galvin cardinal then $\kappa$ carries a $\kappa$-complete non-Galvin ultrafilter. \end{mtheorem} We also prove that $\kappa$-compactness implies non-Galvinness (Theorem \ref{Theorem: Compact implies non-Galvin}), that some degree of Dodd soundness implies it (Corollary \ref{Corollary: nonppoint+DoddSound implies non-Galvin}), and that in the known canonical inner models, a $\kappa$-compact cardinal is a limit of non-Galvin cardinals (Proposition \ref{Proposition: UA implies compact above non-Galvin}).
+Here we improve this initial large cardinal, isolate the notion of a \textit{non-Galvin cardinal} (Definition \ref{Definition: non-Galvin cardinal}), and prove the following: \begin{mtheorem} Suppose that $\kappa$ is a non-Galvin cardinal then $\kappa$ carries a $\kappa$-complete ultrafilter $U$ such that $\neg\text{Gal}(U,\kappa,\kappa^+)$.
+In particular if in addition $2^\kappa=\kappa^+$ then $U$ is a non-Galvin ultrafilter. \end{mtheorem} We also prove that $\kappa$-compactness implies non-Galvinness (Theorem \ref{Theorem: Compact implies non-Galvin}), that some degree of Dodd soundness implies it (Corollary \ref{Corollary: nonppoint+DoddSound implies non-Galvin}), and that in the known canonical inner models, a $\kappa$-compact cardinal is a limit of non-Galvin cardinals (Proposition \ref{Proposition: UA implies compact above non-Galvin}).